ashkan-soltanieh/wildfire-prediction/README.md

 * * *

 ## Project Intro/Objective
-The purpose of this project is to predict wildfires area of burn based on weather data in Alberta and British Colombia between 2010 and 2019.
+The purpose of this project is to predict the area of burn of wildfires using weather data, and historical fires in Alberta and BC between 2010 and 2019.

+The selected analytical approach is multi-class classification supervised learning.

+The cleaning process was inspired by "Multi-Hop" approach, first used by Databricks, and mindset of **"Data is immutable"** and **"Raw data is single source of truth"**.

 ### Methods Used
 * Inferential Statistics